texadactyl/jacotest.go/README.md

 The FAILED result indicates that at least one part of the test was unsuccessful.
 Out of the 4 operations, 2 of them had errors so the test case failed as a whole.

-If you look at the same test case in the jvm=java report, you will see "n/a" in the 3rd column.
+If you look at the same test case in the jvm=openjdk report, you will see "n/a" in the 3rd column.
 The test case shows a PASSED status so jacotest discarded the stdout/stderr information.